BilalA5/mruhacks25-joinagame/README.md

 # Haris Bilal Shayan Ayan
 # joinAGame 🏓🤾🎾

-(Had to make new Repository Hence the lack of Commits) A hackathon project for **MRU Hacks 2025** that helps people **host and join local games** of niche sports like **Pickleball, Table Tennis, and Handball**.
+(Had to make new Repository Hence the lack of Commits)\n A hackathon project for **MRU Hacks 2025** that helps people **host and join local games** of niche sports like **Pickleball, Table Tennis, and Handball**.

 ---